Biggin, North Yorkshire

-Biggin is a village and civil parish in the Selby District of North Yorkshire, England, north-west of Selby.
+Biggin is a village and civil parish in the county of North Yorkshire, England, north-west of Selby.

 The village was historically part of the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 History

 The name 'Biggin' is said to derive from "'bigging' (Middle English) A building; later an outbuilding, an outhouse".
 In 1820 Biggin was said to have a population of 164 people "BIGGIN, in the parish of Church Fenton, wapentake of Barkston-Ash, liberties of St. Peter and Pontefract; 6 miles SE. of Tadcaster, 7 from Selby, 11 from Pontefract.
 Pop.
 164".

 Population

 In 2001 Biggin had a population of 117.
 29.9% of people living in Biggin were between the ages of forty five to fifty nine and a further 22.2 per cent were thirty to forty four.
 By the time of the census 2011 the population had increased only slightly to 121.
 This suggests the area is fairly affluent as over half the population are at or near to an age where they should be peaking in their chosen careers.
 Only twenty two people are of an age to go to school in Biggin which is an indicator as to why there is no primary school for a five-mile radius.

 The fact Biggin's population has actually decreased over a century isn't really surprising or significant for a parish of its size as more than eighty per cent of Britain's population now live in urban areas.